 We have a lychee tree planted in our garden in the hen run, but haven’t obtained fruit from it yet, despite getting some flowers this year; of course, our tree is still pretty young.
 In any case the hens seem to enjoy it for it’s shade.

 You already know that I love coconuts, and love to make coconut milk and butter on a regular basis.
 In actuality I have to admit that this time I used a can, and I used a can on lychees, despite having found some fresh lychees at the farmers market last week.

 Well, to be quite honest, I have stopped buying and using canned anything, and I was just noticing that the best before dates on everything in my pantry are starting to go by.
 Rather than completely waste the food, I decided to say my farewell to cans by mixing up a recipe that allows me to use several at once.
 Next time I will be making this recipe completely from scratch!

-- Pour into your ice cream maker, and process until you have ice cream.
+- Pour the cold ice cream mixture into your ice cream maker, and process according to the directions for your model until you have ice cream.

 I used a little less than 1/2 cup of honey, but I found it to be a little bit sweet for my taste.
 I am not a sweet tooth, though.
 I imagine that most people would like it like that.
 Feel free to adapt the quantity to your personal taste, though.

 While I did use an ice cream maker, mine isn’t a very good one (I would much prefer the one in the link).
 So, my ice cream didn’t completely set up and I had to place it in the freezer.
 The texture was still creamy, so I imagine that you would be able to make this ice cream perfectly without an ice cream maker.